Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Pharazon,” Terra said, grabbing his shoulder.
 “This would have happened whether or not you ever opened the cookie.
 Besides, it said something about shadows consuming the moon and stuff.
 Not ‘you’re gonna get kidnapped’.”

-“Spectres of the fallen shall rise’,” Pharazon said.
+“Spectres of the fallen shall rise’,” Pharazon murmured, his gaze growing distant.

-Terra lifted herself to the topmost crate of one of the stacks, and Pharazon clawed up the side of the wood.
+Terra climbed to the topmost crate of one of the stacks, and Pharazon clawed up the side of the wood beside her.
 With a little exertion, Terra slid aside the lid.
 Pharazon breathed another puff of magic onto the contents.

 “Gold… gems…” Terra muttered as she rifled through piles of wealth.
 “There isn’t anything useful in here!”